|

 At length, the meal was over.

-carried wooden trays laden with small gifts, wrapped in brightly
+carried wooden trays, laden with objects wrapped in brightly coloured

 "It is time to perform the gift-giving, meleth nín,"